 Shailagh Murray was appointed Executive Vice President for Public Affairs in September 2018.
 She oversees the Office of Communications and Public Affairs and the Office of Government and Community Affairs.
 She spent nearly six years shaping communications strategy inside the Obama White House, most recently serving as Senior Advisor to President Obama from 2015 to 2017.
 Previously, she was Vice President Biden’s deputy chief of staff and communications director.
 Prior to that, she worked as a journalist for The Wall Street Journal and The Washington Post.
 She has a BA in humanities from University of Missouri-Columbia and a Masters in Journalism from Northwestern University.

-Peter E. Pilling was appointed director of Intercollegiate Athletics and Physical Education in February 2015.
+Peter E. Pilling is William Campbell Family Director of Intercollegiate Athletics and Physical Education.
 Prior to joining Columbia Athletics, Pilling served as senior associate athletic director at several of the most respected college sports programs in the country, including Villanova and Brigham Young universities.
 As a vice president at IMG College, the nation’s largest collegiate sports management company, Pilling has extensive experience serving athletics departments of Division I schools including Texas Christian University, Baylor University and the U.S. Air Force Academy.